 Can you relate to any of these stages?
 Did you go through any stages that aren’t on this list?

 This post was written by Kathryn Johnson, a junior majoring in Spanish at Luther College in Decorah, Iowa.

 Kathryn’s passion for travel blossomed from her love for foreign language In August, 2015, she plans to volunteer in France or Morocco before traveling to Spain for a semester-long study abroad experience.

 Kathryn is currently learning about travel marketing and social media during an internship with VentureTime Travel.

 View her LinkedIn profile at to learn more about her accomplishments and future goals.

-Check out these other Fun Facts posts:
+Check out these other posts written by Kathryn: